RylanSchaeffer/rylanschaeffer.github.io/content/learning/statistical_mechanics/boltzmann_distribution.md

 - By embedding the Boltzmann distribution in a one-parameter continuum, by taking
   $$\beta \rightarrow 0$$, we get a uniform distribution and by taking $$\beta \rightarrow \infty$$ we get a distribution concentrated on the maximum.
-Very nice
+Very nice!